 Owners who already have the Emporia Vue 2 monitor report the easiest solar integration in the category.
 The two devices share a single app and the charger can be set to draw only during solar production hours.
 Owners without the Vue 2 lose this integration entirely.

-Tesla Powerwall + Tesla Wall Connector + Tesla EV is the most seamless ecosystem play.
+Tesla Powerwall + Tesla Wall Connector + Tesla EV is the tightest-integrated ecosystem play.
 The car charges from Powerwall surplus during the day and switches to grid only when battery state-of-charge drops below user-set threshold.
 Owners with non-Tesla solar (Enphase, SolarEdge) get less of the integration.

 Jacob’s read on this category